uilianmengue/aws-s3-logs-splunk/README.md

-### AWS Lambda Function that send S3 logs to Splunk
+### AWS Lambda Function to send your S3 logs to Splunk

 ### How it works